- content sales

 Thank you very much!
 You mentioned that you researched overseas training programs.
 What kind of content is available in overseas disaster management training programs?

-In the United States, there is an agency called FEMA, the Federal Emergency Management Agency, and the government responds to various training programs throughout the United States, so they have created a consortium of educational programs that are well thought out.
-The educational programs have been created with a lot of money and time, and they are very comprehensive.
-Seven universities and other organizations are members of the consortium, and the national government assigns responsibilities to universities and organizations to ensure that all training programs are disseminated throughout the United States.
+The United States has an agency called FEMA, the Emergency Management Agency, and the government is responding to various training programs throughout the United States, so they have created a consortium to think carefully about educational programs.
+We have spent a lot of money and time to create the educational programs, and they are very comprehensive.
+In order to spread all the training throughout the U.S., seven universities and other organizations are members of the consortium, and the government assigns responsibilities to the universities and organizations.
 The University of Hawaii is in charge of earthquakes and tsunamis, Texas is in charge of fire and firefighting, and so on.
 The universities that are assigned to these roles provide training for their educational programs throughout the United States.
 In Asia, there is an administrative agency called the National Disaster Management Agency in Indonesia, which is building a national disaster management training center, including accommodation facilities.
-The hardware can probably be developed in Japan, but the key point is that President Joko has set the goal of making Indonesia the world's best disaster prevention training center, and he is working with the vision of enhancing the content of the training center and inviting people from all over the world to come to Indonesia for training.
+The hardware can probably be developed in Japan, but the key point is that President Joko's vision is to make Indonesia the world's best training center for disaster management, and he is working to enhance the content of the training center to attract people from all over the world to come to Indonesia for training.
+President Joko is working toward this vision.
 On the other hand, in Japan, each organization conducts various training programs on its own, but there is no coordination as an educational program among the various organizations and groups.